2hwhcat/Jinxify/README.md

 ![](https://i.imgur.com/5bHr5aU.png)

-## How its work?
+## How does it work?
-First of all, Know, You still can use like input() or something like that.
+First of all you should know, you can still use input() or something like that.

-The file using `.jinfy` so be sure if you want make Jinxify code make the file type to `.jinfy` ;)
+The file extension is `.jinfy` so be sure if you want to make Jinxify code change the filetype to `.jinfy` ;)

-## How Start it?
+## How to execute it?
-If you in Visual Studio Code, type this command in Terminal
+If you're in Visual Studio Code, type this command into the terminal
 ```bash
 jinxify {filename}.jinfy
 ```
-*Instead file name type your file name.
+*Replace filename with your file name.
 Example: "jinxify test.jinfy"*

 ## Main Syntaxes

 ### Print Syntaxes
-Instead using just `"print"`, We gonna use `"print.log"`
+Instead of using just `"print"`, you use `"print.log"`
 ```bash
 // Example:
 print.log("Hello World!")
 ```
 `Output: Hello World!`

-We can use Instead using `print.log`, `print.warn`!
+Instead of using `print.log`, you can use `print.warn`!

 ```bash
 // Example: